s3ndd/ds_project4/Project4Task2/document/ichou_lijuns_Project4_Task_2.md

 #### e.
 Displays new information to the user

-Below is the screen shot after the five GIFs has been returned.
+Below is the screen shot after the GIFs has been returned.

 ![Screenshot_20221121-103246_GIFBot.jpg](_resources/Screenshot_20221121-103246_GIFBot.jpg)